Gregg Jarrett and Adam Carrington - June 27th, Hour 3

 I think they should have chain of custody controls.

-Uh I think that every state should have updated voter roles.
+I think that every state should have updated voter roles.

 Many states have, and it didn't happen in 2020.

-Uh, he said it would uh suppress voter turnout.
+He said it would suppress voter turnout.

 Well, what happened in the latest Georgia election?

-Um, because a lot of countries just go with paper ballots, they go with one day voting, and everybody counts the votes the day of, they count them as they're coming in, and you have partisan observers watching the whole time, and then we call it a day.
+They count them as they're coming in, and you have partisan observers watching the whole time, and then we call it a day.

 Would that be the better way to go?